mili-project-manager/mili/docs/en/cli.md

  `npm:package-name`  | The template could be an npm package.
 Note that some file names will be ignored at the time of publish(e.g. `.gitignore`). | `npx mili init npm:mili-template` clone with HTTPS    | Clone template from repository. | `npx mili init https://github.com/Val-istar-Guo/mili-template.git` clone with SSH      | Clone template from repository. | `npx mili init git@github.com:Val-istar-Guo/mili-template.git` relative path       | Get template from the relative path.
-It is useful when managing a lot of packages that use a unified template in a repository. (e.g. lerna) | `npx mili init ./template/module-template` absolute path       | Get template from the absolute path.It is often used for testing | `npx mili ini /template/test-template`
+It is useful when managing a lot of packages that use a unified template in a repository. (e.g. lerna) The path must begin with `./` or `../`. | `npx mili init ./template/module-template` absolute path       | Get template from the absolute path.It is often used for testing | `npx mili ini /template/test-template`

 ## `mili upgrade [options]`